Solanum macrocarpon: Toxicity

+Uses

+Culinary

 Solanum macrocarpon is consumed in the various regions of the world where it is found.
 The parts of the plant that is consumed are the fruits and its young leaves.
 While taste of both the leaves and the fruit are very bitter they have a high nutrient yield.

 The fruit's crunchy texture and mild flavor make it unique.
 It can be consumed raw without removing the skin.
 Typically, the Vietnamese eggplant has a slightly bitter taste, but the bitterness may become stronger when the eggplant is over-ripe.
 The Vietnamese eggplant is very neutral smelling when raw, and develops an earthy scent when cooked.
 Vietnamese eggplants are used in Vietnamese cuisine in stir fries, soups and salads.
 They are also eaten raw or pickled.

 Medicinal

 The roots, leaves, and fruit of S. macrocarpon contain medicinal qualities.
 In Nigeria, the fruit is used as a laxative, and as a means to treat cardiac diseases.
 The flowers are chewed on to clean teeth.
 In Sierra Leone the leaves are heated and then are chewed to ease throat pain.
 In Kenya the roots are boiled and the juice is then consumed to kill any hookworms in the stomach.
 The root is also used for bronchitis, body aches, asthma, and speed up the process of healing wounds.
 The seeds of S. macrocarpon crushed to treat toothaches.
 Promising molluscicidal and schistosomicidal activities were displayed for the S. macrocarpon extracts and fractions which are attributed to the glycoalkaloid content.